yasirali969/90-Days-Python-Learning-and-Projects/README.md

 I learned how dictionaries store data using key-value pairs and how they are more suitable than lists when information needs to be accessed using meaningful names instead of numeric indexes.
 Dictionaries are commonly used in real-world applications to represent structured data such as user profiles, product details, and database records.

+# Day 3 Practice(Lists,Dictionary,loops,Conditions)

+# Quiz Game (Python)

+This is a simple **console-based Quiz Game** built using Python.
+The game tests the user's general knowledge and keeps track of the score.

+## Features

+* Multiple-choice questions

+* Score tracking system

+* Instant feedback (Correct / Incorrect)

+* Final score summary

+* User-friendly console interface

+## Concepts Used

+* Lists of dictionaries

+* Loops (`for`)

+* Conditional statements (`if-else`)

+* User input

+* Score calculation

+## How It Works

+The quiz contains a list of questions.
+Each question has:

+* Question text

+* Multiple options

+* Correct answer

+The program:

+1. Displays each question

+2. Takes user input

+3. Checks the answer

+4. Updates the score

+At the end, it shows:

+* Player name

+* Final score

+## Learning Outcome

+This project improved my understanding of loops, condition checking, and how to structure small interactive applications in Python.

+# Student Management System (Python)

+This project is a simple **console-based Student Management System** built using Python.
+It helps manage student records using lists and dictionaries.

+## Features

+* Add new student

+* View all students

+* Search student by name

+* Menu-driven system using loops

+* Uses functions for better code organization

+## Concepts Used

+* Lists

+* Dictionaries

+* Functions

+* Loops (`while`, `for`)

+* Conditional statements (`match-case`)

+* User input handling

+## How It Works

+The program stores student data in a list of dictionaries.
+Each student has:

+* Name

+* Age

+* Class

+Users can interact with the system through a menu:

+1. Add Student → Adds a new student to the list

+2. View Students → Displays all student records

+3. Search Student → Finds a student by name

+4. Exit → Stops the program

+## Learning Outcome

+This project helped me understand how real-world applications manage data using basic Python structures like lists and dictionaries, and how menu-driven programs work.